 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 29.01.2025

+Area of Law: Renewable Purchase Obligation

 The Appellate Tribunal for Electricity held that the Indian Wind Power Association's appeals challenging the Gujarat Electricity Regulatory Commission's orders revising the Renewable Purchase Obligation (RPO) targets for FY 2014-15 can be disposed of, as the power distribution companies have been able to achieve the RPO targets in recent years, with some relaxations granted in earlier years.
 The Tribunal examined the compliance report filed by the respondents and noted that they have achieved the RPO targets in FY 2022-23 to 2024-25 (Q1).
 While the Tribunal did not make any observations on the submissions, it clarified that the respondents should adhere to the RPO regulations notified from time to time.